wairas/happy-tools/README.md

   --white_ref_method METHOD
-                        the white reference method to use for applying white references, eg wr-same-size (default: None) --preprocessing PIPELINE
+                        the white reference method to use for applying white references, eg wr-same-size (default: None) --black_ref_locator_for_white_ref LOCATOR
+                        the reference locator scheme to use for locating black references to apply to the white reference scans, eg rl-manual (default: None) --black_ref_method_for_white_ref METHOD
+                        the black reference method to use for applying the black reference to the white reference scans, eg br- same-size (default: None) --preprocessing PIPELINE
                         the preprocessors to apply to the scan (default: None) --log_timestamp_format FORMAT